 Create A System that Works.

 Y’all know I like systems.
 A semester checklist is my best friend.
 It can be really hard to remember everything that needs to be done to finish the semester and get started for next semester while you’re in the middle of it.
-This is especially true when you’re talking about the fall semester.

 My Secret Weapon